 Osborn I, Wetmore D. Asleep-Awake-Asleep Technique for Craniotomy.
 In: Rosenblatt WH, Popescu WM (eds.), Master Techniques in Upper and Lower Airway Management, Philadelphia, PA, Lippincott Williams & Wilkins, 2015.

-As of November 14, 2019, Dr. Wetmore reported no relationships with healthcare industry.
+As of May 31, 2023, Dr. Wetmore reported no relationships with the healthcare industry.

 HSS and its physicians make this information available to patients and the public, thus creating a transparent environment for those who are interested in this information.
 Further, the HSS Conflicts of Interest and Commitment Policy prohibits physicians from collecting royalties on products they develop that are used on patients at HSS.